xankuroi/418-RAD/README.md

 ![VRAD and 418RAD ljm][pic3]
 `LJM` comparison -- VRAD on left, 418RAD on right

-There are some differences in the shadows due to the differences in how geometry is interpreted in the respective lightmap generators.
+There are some differences in the shadows due to minor differences in the way the level's lighting rules are interpreted by the respective lightmap generators.

 ![Direct lighting graph comparison][graph]